oncody/civ-board-game-2010/README.md

 Culture Track Advancement
   * Can be done at any time during this phase
   * Can be done as many times as you want
-  * Pay culture tokens and trade to advance on the culture track
-    * To advance to a tier 1 square, pay 3 culture tokens
-    * To advance to a tier 2 square, pay 5 culture tokens and 3 trade
-    * To advance to a tier 3 square, pay 7 culture and 6 trade
-  * If the square you advanced to is a normal culture track square and has columns on it
-    * Draw a culture event card
-    * Starting culture event hand size is 2
-    * If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards
-    * Culture event cards are kept secret from other players until you play them
-    * Culture event cards say at the top of the card which phase you can play these cards in
-  * If the square you advanced to has a star on it, then it is a great person square
-    * If you are playing with the optional great person deck
-      * Draw a random great person card
-        * Great person cards are kept secret from other players until you play them
-        * Great person cards say in what phase you can play them
-        * A player cannot use a great person’s ability unless they have at least one great person marker of that great person’s type on the map and not blockaded by an enemy unit
-      * Draw a great person tile that matches the great person card you drew
-        * Either add this great person tile to the outskirts of one of your cities
-        * Or hold this tile in reserve by placing it on your civilization sheets
-          * You can put this into play during the start of turn
-    * If you are not playing with the optional great person deck
-      * Draw a random great person tile
-        * Either add this great person tile to the outskirts of one of your cities
-        * Or hold this tile in reserve by placing it on your civilization sheets
-          * You can put this into play during the start of turn

 You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.